 1. Adquire mathematical language and instruments which are increasingly inevitable in the process of mathematization of the economy.
-2.- Provide the student with the necessary quantilative instruments in order to rigorously pose and analyze economic problems.
-3 - Acquire the necessary quantilative instruments in order to rigorously pose and analyze economic problems.
-3 - Acquire the necessary quantilative instruments which are increasingly inevitable in the process of mathematization of the econome.
-2.- Provide the student with the necessary quantilative instruments in order to rigorously pose and analyze economic problems.
-3 - Acquire the necessary quantilative knowledge for the formulation of applicable predictions in econometrics and that require the knowledge developed in the three parts of the subject.
-4.- Know the tools and methods for the quantitative analysis of business and its environment, including models to rbusiness decision-making as well as economic forecasting models.
-5 - Develop the capacity for analysis and problem solving, through logical-deductive reasoning, for the management of mathematical programming techniques for optimal decision-making
+2. Provide the student with the necessary quantitative instruments in order to rigorously pose and analyze economic problems.
+3. Acquire the necessary quantitative knowledge for the formulation of applicable predictions in econometrics and that require the knowledge developed in the three parts of the subject.
+4. Know the tools and methods for the quantitative sinstitute instruments, including models for business decision-making as well as economic forecasting models.
+5. Develop the capacity for analysis and problem solving, through logical-deductive reasoning, for the management of mathematical programming techniques for optimal decision-making